AlphaFold Distillation for Protein Design: AlphaFold Distill

 \subsection{Data}

 Using Release 3 (January 2022) of AlphaFold Protein Structure Database \citep{gkab1061}, we collected a set of 907,578 predicted structures.
 Each of these predicted structures contains 3D coordinates of all the residue atoms as well as the per-resiude pLDDT confidence scores.

-To avoid any data leakage to the downstream aplications, we first filtered out the structures that are part of the validation and test splits of CATH 4.2 dataset (discussed in Section \ref{sec:design}).
+To avoid data leakage to the downstream applications, we first filtered out the structures that have 40\% sequence similarity or more to the validation and test splits of CATH 4.2 dataset (discussed in Section \ref{sec:design}).
 Then, using the remaining structures, we created our pLDDT 1M dataset (see Table~\ref{tab:afdata}), where each protein sequence is paired with the sequence of per-residue pLDDTs.
-We also truncated proteins up to length 500 to reduce computational complexity of AFDistill training.
+Additionally, to reduce the computational complexity of AFDistill training, we limited the maximum protein length to 500 by randomly cropping a subsequence.

-We also created datasets which are based on the true TM and LDDT values using the predicted AlphaFold structures.
+We created datasets based on true TM and LDDT values using predicted AlphaFold structures.
 Specifically, using the PDB-to-UniProt mapping, we selected a subset of samples with matching ground truth PDB sequences and 3D structures, resulting in 42,605 structures.
 We denote these datasets as TM 42K and LDDT 42K (see Table~\ref{tab:afdata}).
-In Fig.~\ref{fig:tm_density} we show the score density distribution of each dataset.
-As can be seen, the TM 42K and LDDT 42K are very skewed to the upper range of the values.
-To mitigate this data imbalance, we curated two additional TM-based datasets.
-TM augmented 86K was obtained by augmenting TM 42K with a set of perturbed original protein sequences, estimating their structures with AlphaFold, computing corresponding TM-score, and keeping the low and medium range TM values. pTM synthetic 1M was obtained by generating random synthetic protein sequences and feeding them to AFDistill (pre-trained on TM 42K data), to generate additional data samples and collect lower-range pTM values.
+Fig.~\ref{fig:tm_density} shows their score density distribution, which is skewed towards higher values.
+To address data imbalance, we curated two additional TM-based datasets.
+TM augmented 86K was obtained by augmenting TM 42K with a set of perturbed original protein sequences (permuted/replaced parts of protein sequence), estimating their structures with AlphaFold, computing corresponding TM-score, and keeping the low and medium range TM values. pTM synthetic 1M was obtained by generating random synthetic protein sequences and feeding them to AFDistill (pre-trained on TM 42K data), to generate additional data samples and collect lower-range pTM values.
 The distribution of the scores for these additional datasets is also shown in Fig.~\ref{fig:tm_density}, where both TM augmented 86K and pTM synthetic 1M datasets are less skewed, covering lower (p)TM values better.